Difference Between Weed and Pot

 2. “Weed” is more commonly used in the United States, while “pot” is more common in Canada and the United Kingdom.

-3. Both terms can be considered derogatory or offensive in certain contexts, and using the scientific name for the drug is generally more appropriate.
+3. Both terms can be considered derogatory or offensive in certain contexts, and using the scientific name for the drug is more appropriate.

 Weed vs Pot